Ladies of Llangollen

 The "Ladies of Llangollen", Eleanor Butler (1739–1829) and Sarah Ponsonby (1755–1831), were two upper-class Irish women who lived together as a couple.
 Their relationship scandalised and fascinated their contemporaries.
-The pair moved to a Gothic house in Llangollen, North Wales, in 1780 after leaving Ireland to escape the social pressures of conventional marriages.
+The pair moved to a Gothic house in Llangollen, North Wales, called Plas Newydd in 1780 after leaving Ireland to escape the social pressures of conventional marriages.
 Over the years, numerous distinguished visitors called upon them.
-Guests included Byron, Shelley, Wellington and Wordsworth, the last of whom wrote a sonnet about them.
+Guests included Byron, Shelley, Wellington and Wordsworth.

 Early lives

 Eleanor Charlotte Butler (11 May 1739 – 2 June 1829) was a member of the Butler family, the Earls (and later Dukes) of Ormond, as the daughter of Walter Butler, de jure 16th Earl of Ormonde and Eleanor Morres (1711–1793).
 Her family, whose seat was Kilkenny Castle, considered her an over-educated bookworm.
 She was educated in a convent in France and so spoke French.

 Sarah Ponsonby (1755 – 9 December 1831), by birth member of the Ponsonby family, was orphaned as a child and lived with relatives in Woodstock, County Kilkenny.
 A daughter of Chambré Brabazon Ponsonby, Irish Member of Parliament and his second wife, Louisa Lyons (1730–1758).
 She was a second cousin of Frederick Ponsonby, 3rd Earl of Bessborough, and thus a second cousin once removed of his daughter Lady Caroline Lamb.
 (Note: Shows extracts from other sources, see in particular Gentleman's Magazine, 1829.)

 Their families lived 15 miles (25 km) from each other.
 The two women met in 1768, and quickly became close.
 Over the years they formulated a plan for a private rural retreat.
 It was their dream to live an unconventional life together.